1. Make a plan

 - Hot water system

-When planning which appliances to replace first, also think about the oldest ones in your home.
+Also consider which of your appliances might be oldest and need upgrading sooner.
 If an appliance is more than ten years old, bring it up higher on the list.
 These appliances are already approaching the end of their life and a newer model could be safer.

 To maximise the use of your appliances and avoid creating additional waste, replace appliances one at a time, as they approach the end of their working life.